 You only get simple options for uploading and filtering files, but to be fair that's all that a lot of users are going to want – Degoo Cloud might be right for you if you're looking for something that's as accessible as possible and that requires the minimum of effort to use.
 If your cloud storage needs are more complex, you might have to look elsewhere.

 Degoo's attempts to pick out the highlights of our photo roll were a bit hit and miss, so we can't say that's something you can particularly rely on – but then again we'd rather choose our own highlights rather than have an AI engine pick them out anyway.
-If you're in a rush and just want to see some best picks, it can be helpful.
+It’s a similar story with other automatic highlight-pickers, like the ‘Days’ view in iCloud Drive’s Photos.
+However, if you're in a rush and just want to see some best picks, it can be helpful.

 Degoo Cloud security